slazav/device2/Readme.md

 to be used by this connection anymore.
 Device is closed if no other connections use it.Normally devices are closed when session is ended and no other sessions are using the device.

+* `log_start/<device>` -- Any user can see all communications of every device.
+To do it one should start with `log_start` action.
+The buffer of size 1024 lines is created for this connection, all messages send to the device, all answers and errors received will be written to the buffer (with "<<", ">>", and "EE" prefixes).
+If the buffer already exists it will be cleared.

+* `log_finish/<device>` -- Stop logging, delete the log buffer for this connection.

+* `log_get/<device>` -- Get contents of the log buffer, clear it.
+If logging is stopped return error.

 * `lock/<device>` -- Lock the device for single use.
 Normally no locking is needed, many clients can communicate with the device without collisions.